Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 OK, so you have a password for your computer and a code that unlocks your phone, right?
 That's one step of security.
 If you want to be secure, you need something more.

 That second factor could be lots of things.
-It's not common, but it could even be something biometric, like a fingerprint or an iris scan.
+It could even be something biometric, like a fingerprint or an iris scan.
 Far more common — in fact, probably the most common — is what's called a verification code.
 It's a string of digits.
 Sometimes you can access the code from an app like Authy or Google Authenticator (Android and iOS).
 Sometimes it's a text message with a code that expires a minute later.

-Justin: You should check out the definition from Sideways Dictionary — a fun dictionary that makes tech sound ... less tech-y.
-They use analogies to define abstract tech terms, and they have a great analogy for two-step verification: the debit card.
-Think of your password as the "card," and your verification code (we'll explain what that is in a minute) as the PIN.
+Justin: Think of your password as the debit card, and your verification code (we'll explain what that is in a minute) as the PIN.
 Except that a verification code is way more secure than a PIN, because it changes every minute.
 So unlike a PIN, even if someone peeped over your shoulder and saw your code, they'd still be locked out if they tried to use the same code later.

 Two steps are far more secure — exponentially more secure, not just twice as secure — as just your password.